dso-toolkit/dso-toolkit/README.md

 Fractal is started at http://localhost:43000/, Stencil is running on http://localhost:53333.
 See the [Fractal guide](https://fractal.build/) for more information on Fractal.

 #### `development`
 This environment is used to develop new components in Storybook.
 Storybook is built around stories and since this project has multiple Storybooks (one for each implementation), the stories are put in a separate package `@dso-toolkit/stories` (`/packages/stories`).
-All the implementations have a devDependency to `@dso-toolkit/stories`.
+All the implementations have a devDependency on `@dso-toolkit/stories`.

 The easiest way to start this environment is with one of the following commands: